Eating consists of two acts:

 “I would normally scarf all of this immediately.
 I’m actually feeling much more full.
 It feels more satisfying than eating straight out of the Tupperware.
 [This exercise] somehow managed to make the same things feel more special.
 I’m slowing down to eat.
 It makes [lunch] feel exciting."

 Form and Material Studies

 In addition to conducting interviews and testing various eating exercises, take-out packaging and tupperware were collected and studied in order to generate additional research about the "eating landscape" in which we consume our food on the go.

 The mass models represents an intimate, unrealised relationship between the hand and the meal.
 How are we holding our food when we eat?
 What does the plate-form signify to the consumer?
 As a series, these volumes also become mnemonic devices, or traces of waste.
 What we are viewing here is a collection of a myopic vision of eating in the urban domain.
 How might we use design to disrupt our mindless eating patterns?
 The next step is a discovery and a poetic trajectory of eating.

 One of the turning points in this project occurred when documenting the combinations of stacked volumes.
 The relationship between the hand and the form transpire into a choreography: the gesture of eating becomes an abstracted embrace.

 Using a vacuum former, the artifacts from Lunch Mass were used to test this notion of plate-forms as embraces.

 Plans + Section Drawings

-A total of eight Cradle plate forms were created.
-Each plate form was custom designed according to the needs of each interviewee and the activity of stacking various volumes to curate a specific gesture for handling each dish.
+A total of eight Cradle plate-forms were created.
+Each plate-form was custom designed according to the needs of each interviewee and the activity of stacking various volumes to curate a specific gesture for handling each dish.

-This work was exhibited at the Hooper Graduate Gallery among with six other thesis students who demonstrated their own explorations in sustainability and product design.
-Displayed: California College of the Arts from December 13-15, 2017.
+This work was first exhibited at the Hooper Graduate Gallery along with the work of six other thesis students who demonstrated their own explorations in sustainability and product design.
+December 13-15, 2017.